Diversifying Higher Education Faculty in Illinois Fellowship

 A minimum grade point average of 2.75 (scale 4.0 = A) in the last sixty hours of undergraduate work or over a 3.2 (scale 4.0 = A) in at least 9 hours of graduate study;

-- Unconditional admission to a post-baccalaureate degree program.
+- Unconditional admission to a master’s or doctoral degree program at UIC.

 Applicants in all academic disciplines are eligible.
 Applicants must be pursuing a doctorate or master’s degree.
 Applicants must plan on pursuing a career in teaching or administration at an Illinois post-secondary institution or Illinois higher education governing board.

 Applicants must demonstrate financial need.
 Applicants must have a financial need of at least $10,000 for eligibility.
 Please complete the Federal Applications for Student Financial Aid (FAFSA) must be filed each year to maintain eligibility.
-Information regarding the student’s Cost of Attendance [COA] less the Expected Family Contribution [EFC] determines financial need [Need].
-Please consult the 2020-21 DFI Application and the UIC Office of Student Financial Aid to determine the impact of accepting the DFI Fellowship stipend and tuition and partial fee waiver.
+Information regarding the student’s Total Direct Expenses minus the Expected Family Contribution [EFC] determines financial need [Need].
+Please consult the 2021-22 DFI Application and the UIC Office of Student Financial Aid to determine the impact of accepting the DFI Fellowship stipend and tuition and partial fee waiver.

 Terms of the Award